Architecture

 Benefits: Prevents specificity conflicts.
 Examples remain readable while website styles always win conflicts.
 Clean separation between content and presentation layers.

-Complex resources (firewall rules, NSG rules, role assignments, variable groups) use specialized templates with ViewModel pattern.
-C# Factory precomputes semantic diffs, matches items by key (e.g., rule name), formats before/after comparisons.
+Complex resources (firewall rules, NSG rules, role assignments, variable groups, build definitions) use specialized renderers with ViewModel pattern.
+C# factories precompute semantic diffs, match items by key, and format before/after comparisons.

-Benefits: Testable C# logic for complex merging/matching.
-Clean templates iterate preformatted rows.
-Powerful semantic diffing without Scriban limitations.
+Benefits: Testable C# logic for complex merging and matching.
+Renderers iterate preformatted rows and deliver semantic diffs without runtime template limitations.

 Benefits: No anchors or regex replacement.
-Explicit, debuggable template selection.
+Explicit, debuggable renderer selection.
 No wasted computation.
-Scriban include with custom template loader.
+Easier testing and clearer ownership of rendering behavior.

 Markdig for Platform-Specific HTML

-Standalone HtmlRenderer tool converts markdown to HTML with GitHub and Azure DevOps flavors.
-Uses Markdig with platform-specific pipelines.
-GitHub strips style attributes; Azure DevOps preserves for theme support.
+Standalone HtmlRenderer converts markdown to HTML with GitHub and Azure DevOps flavors.
+GitHub strips style attributes; Azure DevOps preserves them for theme support.

 Playwright for Visual Regression

-CI Integration: Cross-platform, headless-only, actionable error messages.
-Union bounding box for multiple element matches.
-Enables visual regression testing pipelines.
+CI Integration: Cross-platform, headless-only, actionable error messages, and union bounding boxes for multiple matches enable visual regression pipelines.

 DiagnosticContext for Debug Output